Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

-The selection of the learning rate is of paramount importance giving rise to countless variants of the gradient descent algorithm.
+The selection of the learning rate is of paramount importance.
 The original proposal by \cite{zinkevich2003online} presents two main alternatives, namely, a variable and a fixed learning rate.
-In a dynamic environment, the classical choice $\eta_t \in \mathbb{R}^+$, $\eta_t \propto t^{-1/2}$ is not suitable due to the fact that $\lim_{t \rightarrow \infty} = 0$, reducing the ability to track changes as $t$ increases.
+In a dynamic environment, the classical choice $\eta_t \in \mathbb{R}^+$, $\eta_t \propto t^{-1/2}$ where $\propto$ denotes the proportional operator, is not suitable due to the fact that $\lim_{t \rightarrow \infty} = 0$, reducing the ability to track changes as $t$ increases.
 Alternatively, one could select a fixed value $\eta_t = \eta$ that keeps this capacity unaltered but may lose the fast convergence that the initial high values of $\eta_t$ provide.
 Regardless of the selection, both choices are scale-dependent and treat each component of the gradient vector equally.
-To tackle this, \cite{mcmahan2010adaptive} and \cite{duchi2011adaptive} propose to use a component-wise adaptive rate $\boldsymbol{\eta}_t \in \mathbb{R}^p$ and $\eta_{t,p} = \eta (\sum_{j=1}^t g_{j,p}^2)^{-1/2}$ where $\mathbf{g}_t = [g_{t,1}, ..., g_{t,p}]^{\top}$.
+To tackle this, \cite{mcmahan2010adaptive} and \cite{duchi2011adaptive} propose to use a component-wise adaptive rate $\boldsymbol{\eta}_t \in \mathbb{R}^p$ and $\eta_{t,j} = \eta (\sum_{k=1}^t g_{k,j}^2)^{-1/2}$ where $g_{t,j}$ is a component of the gradient vector $\mathbf{g}_t = [g_{t,1}, ..., g_{t,j}, ..., g_{t,p}]^{\top}$.
 As in the case of $\eta_t \propto t^{-1/2}$, the previous expression is monotonically decreasing (component-wise), again limiting the long-term ability to learn.
 Aware of this limitation, \cite{zeiler2012adadelta} suggests an exponentially decaying average of the squared gradients to modulate the learning rate based on the most recent information.
-We leverage this gradient descent variant to implement our algorithm in Section \ref{subsec:ogd_implementation}.
+We employ this gradient descent variant to implement our algorithm in Section \ref{subsec:ogd_implementation}.